alex-calderwood/portfolio/static/posts/on_klein's_dilemma.md

 A few hours of work later, I submitted the assignment and began writing, not able to let this strange feeling go.
 I remembered encountering the subreddit /r/trypophobia a week earlier, and thinking it fit in oddly well with the feeling I was now attempting to describe.
 It is a mystifyingly horrific corner of the internet, where people post images of holes in places they didn’t expect to find holes.
 And it’s oddly creepy.
 One of the images that stands out in my mind is a real picture of the skull of a baby who died just before their new teeth came in.
 Their first set of teeth is there as it should be, but just above each tooth is a large cavity, filled with yet another tooth ready to bore out, insidiously lodged in this strange and unexpectedly toothy gap (click here for the image: for the masochistic).

- Where does this hole go?

 I also thought of a movie I had just seen, called My Night at Maud's, directed by a French film critic named Eric Rohmer in 1969, the tail end of the French New Wave.
 The movie waxes philosophical about whether or not it is meaningful to devote yourself to such abstract practices as physics, mathematics, or philosophy.
 A character in it argues that interpersonal relationships (in his case, read: sex), and human struggles are more important than any grand discovery you can make in these highly impersonal realms.
 Therefore he’d given up mathematics entirely.
 After my disillusion with the hard sciences and my growing desire to do something literary, human, this idea reverberated with me.
 For the longest time, I've had a lingering feeling that I give up some part of my humanity when I work in math, becoming something more ethereal, something intellectually alien: different from those who only think in terms of concrete shape, color, and mass.
 I also think that it's fair to look at engineers and mathematicians and realize that they've sacrificed a study of social norms for their study of what seems a different universe, a more basic universe, but one less primal to our nature.
 Nevertheless, I had solved the problem and turned it in sometime in the small hours of the morning, glad that I could solve a problem I'd been told was difficult, glad also that I was done with it forever.

-A frame from My Night at Maud's